rutgers/Libraries/Motor Drivers/DRV8835/README.md

 but it can also be used to supply board power (such as in cases where the motor supply voltage is too low for the reverse-protection circuit).

 *Written by Kevin Quizhpi on August 2, 2017*
+*Updated by Rupesh Chinta on October 3, 2017 - Updated usage of library*